Orangutan Species Information and Facts

 The two species show slightly different physical characteristics.
 Sumatran orangutans have a narrower face and longer beard than the Bornean species.
 Bornean orangutans are slightly darker in colour and the males have wider cheek pads than their Sumatran relatives.

 Behavioural differences have also been observed between the two species; Sumatran orangutans are more frugivorous (fruit-eating) and have exhibited tool use.
-Under the IUCN (International Union for Conservation of Nature) Red List, the Sumatran orangutan is classified as critically endangered and the Bornean as endangered.
+Under the IUCN (International Union for Conservation of Nature) Red List, both species are classified as critically endangered.

 More information about orangutans